sane - sensible, rational

 counties - pl. of county + The Countess Cathleen - heroine of Yeats's play (1892, produced by the Irish National Theatre 1899) who sells her soul to the devil to feed the starving Irish + capaillin (kopilin) (gael) - little horse.

-lodginghouse - a house, other than an inn or hotel, in which lodgings are let
+lodginghouse - a house, other than an inn or hotel, in which lodgings are let.

-meth (Slang) - methylated spirit [(notebook 1924): 'meth (ylate)'] + methe (gr) - strong drink; drunkeness.
+meth - colloq. abbrev.
+Methedrine; also, a Methedrine tablet + meth (Slang) - methylated spirit [(notebook 1924): 'meth (ylate)'] + methe (g) - strong drink; drunkeness.

 cot - a portable bed, or one adapted for transport + FDV: in strange beds shakedowns